jacobthebanana/McGill-Fall-2019-COMP-250-Assignment-3-Banana-Test/README.md

 ## How does this Banana Test compare to `AnotherA3Tester`?
 - `AnotherA3Tester` tests for all three methods in the assignment, while `BananaTest` tests only for `KDNode.nearestPointInNode`
-- `BananaTest` runs multiple randomized tests and return the average result.
+- `BananaTest` runs multiple randomized tests and return the average.
 - `BananaTest` makes it easy for you to reproduce the results from a particular test by specifying the random generator `seed` and other parameters in the command line.

 ## Acknowledgements
-`BananaTest` would not be possible without the innovative work of `AnotherA3Tester`.
+`BananaTest` would not be possible without the altruistic and innovative work of Zhangyuan Nie, the person behind `AnotherA3Tester`.

-`BananaTest` is created on an Optiplex 990 from Reboot McGill housed in the Solin Hall Residence.
+`BananaTest` is created on an Optiplex 990 from Reboot McGill.
+The Optiplex Tower is proudly housed in the Solin Hall Residence.

 ## Disclaimer
 This program is distributed free of charge, with **absolutely no warrenty**.
 The results might be misleading or inconclusive.
 Make sure that you review this tester code carefully and understand what it actually does.